GLOBAL MARKETS-Shares grind higher, yen rebounds on minister's remarks

 * Combined firm would have assets of 660 bln pounds (Adds detail, background)

-* Global equity markets continue to climb * Yen gains on minister's comments, rise seen temporary * Gold gains after longest losing streak in four years * Oil rebounds, rises above $105 a barrel (Adds oil settlement prices, updates prices) By Herbert Lash NEW YORK, May 20 Global equity markets advanced on Monday, driven higher by a flurry of merger and acquisition activity, while a recent tumble in the yen against the dollar halted after Japan's economy minister suggested the currency might have weakened enough.
-Major American and European stock indices are up double digits - the U.S. benchmark S&P 500 index is almost 17 percent higher so far this year - and investors still see better returns ahead in equities, even as Wall Street traded near break-even.
-Deals such as Yahoo's $1.1 billion bid for blogging service Tumblr indicate companies continue to search for growth through acquisitions despite record high share prices, a bullish sign for stocks.
-Yahoo was up 0.49 percent at $26.65.
+* Global equity markets continue to climb * Yen gains on minister's comments, rise seen temporary * Gold gains after longest losing streak in four years * Oil rebounds, rises above $105 a barrel (Updates prices, adds close of European stocks) By Herbert Lash NEW YORK, May 20 Global equity markets resumed this year's rally on Monday, driven higher by a flurry of merger and acquisition activity, while a recent tumble in the yen against the dollar halted after Japan's economy minister suggested the currency might have weakened enough.
+Despite major American and European stock indices being up double digits - the U.S. benchmark S&P 500 index is almost 17 percent higher so far this year - investors still see better returns ahead in equities than elsewhere.
+Deals such as Yahoo's $1.1 billion bid for Tumblr indicate that companies continue to search for growth through acquisitions despite record high share prices, a bullish sign for stocks.
+Yahoo was up 1.21 percent at $26.84.
 In another deal, generic drugmaker Actavis Inc., itself the subject of takeover speculation, said it would buy specialty pharmaceutical company Warner Chilcott Plc for $5 billion in stock.
-Actavis rose 1.60 percent to $127.50, while Warner Chilcott gained 2.45 percent to $19.68.
+Actavis rose 2.7 percent to $128.89, while Warner Chilcott gained 3.33 percent to $19.85.
 "We got a lot of merger announcements this morning.
 It means there's a lot of appetite for equities and that's good for the market," said Giri Cherukuri, head trader at OakBrook Investments LLC in Lisle, Illinois.
 "Stocks are not too over-valued and the economy is getting better," he said.
 "As long as the economy continues to improve, the market should be able to maintain these levels."
-The Dow Jones industrial average was down 4.35 points, or 0.03 percent, at 15,350.05.
-The Standard & Poor's 500 Index was up 0.36 points, or 0.02 percent, at 1,667.83.
-The Nasdaq Composite Index was up 0.85 points, or 0.02 percent, at 3,499.81.
-MSCI's all-country world equity index rose 0.48 percent to its highest since June 2008.
+The Dow Jones industrial average was up 16.48 points, or 0.11 percent, at 15,370.88.
+The Standard & Poor's 500 Index was up 2.64 points, or 0.16 percent, at 1,670.11.
+The Nasdaq Composite Index was up 2.01 points, or 0.06 percent, at 3,500.97.
+MSCI's all-country world equity index rose 0.51 percent to its highest since June 2008.
 Britain's benchmark FTSE 100 index rose to its best closing level since late 2000, while the FTSEurofirst-300 index of leading European shares rose 0.31 percent to close at 1,252.09.
 European shares hit five-year highs, boosted by strength in German stocks and a travel sector lifted by a surge in Ryanair after it reported better-than-expected earnings for the past year.
 Ryanair rose 6.87 percent to a record 6.765.
 The Japanese economy minister, Akira Amari, said the yen's excessive strength had largely corrected and further weakness could damage Japan's economy.
 Analysts, however, said any sharp dip in the dollar against the yen was a buying opportunity as Tokyo was committed to easier monetary policy.
 While the dollar fell sharply on Amari's comments and remained down on the day, it was off the session low.
-The dollar was last 0.61 percent lower at 102.28 yen, having hit a low of 102.19.
+The dollar was last 0.44 percent lower at 102.47 yen, having hit a low of 102.19.
 Last Friday, the dollar reached a high of 103.30 yen.
-The euro gained 0.66 percent against the dollar to 128.95.
-Gold gained about 2 percent after a roller coaster session in which it lurched $27 an ounce higher to snap seven consecutive days of losses, with traders citing a wave of pent-up short-covering.
-Short sellers buy a borrowed security and immediately sell it in the hope of buying it back at a lower price to pay the lender.
-When prices are not near the agreed "strike" price, short-sellers are forced to buy, pushing prices higher.
-Gold is down 17 percent for the year.
-Hedge funds and other major commodity speculators pulled $1.4 billion from the U.S. gold futures market in the week to May 14, Reuters calculations of data from the Commodity Futures Trading Commission show.
-Spot gold hit a low of $1,338.95 an ounce on Monday, its weakest since April 16, but later rebounded, rising $32.66 to $1,391.36 an ounce.
+The euro gained 0.5 percent against the dollar to 128.72.
+Gold had been on track for its longest run of losses since March 2009, weighed by speculation that the Federal Reserve might rein in its economic stimulus program.
+Investors have been dumping gold, which is down about 20 percent this year, while stocks and the dollar have risen on an improving global economic outlook.
+Gold-backed exchange-traded funds have had massive outflows in recent months.
+Spot gold hit a low of $1,338.95 an ounce on Monday, its weakest since April 16, but later rebounded, rising $25.20 to $1,383.34 an ounce.
 The beginning of the end of the Fed's massive bond-buying program might come sooner than many investors think if recent gains in the U.S. labor market do not prove fleeting.
 U.S. government debt prices slipped after an early rebound from last week's sell-off as the dollar weakened against the yen.
-The benchmark 10-year U.S. Treasury note was down 3/32 in price to yield 1.9647 percent.
+The benchmark 10-year U.S. Treasury note was unchanged in price to yield 1.9524 percent.
 Brent crude traded near break-even, weighed by ample supplies, weaker demand for fuel and a strong dollar.
-Brent crude for July was up 16 cents to settle at $104.80 a barrel.
-U.S. crude rose 69 cents to settle at $96.71.
+Brent crude for July was up 40 cents at $105.04 a barrel.
+U.S. crude rose 79 cents to $96.81.
 (Reporting by Herbert Lash; Editing by Dan Grebler)

 * Combined firm would have assets of 660 bln pounds (Adds detail, background)